Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 AI automatically adds background music and narration.

-This function is also available on the phone.
+This function can also be used by phone.

 If you start recording during a call, a notification will be displayed to the other party.